Hyun1A/ToE_HistoREG/toe/readme.md

 ### Test

-Run the scripts after specifying the directories of patch features, model path of PRISM, tree samples, and path to save slide features in `.sh` files.
+Run the scripts after specifying the directories of patch features, model path of PRISM, and path to save slide features in `.sh` files.
 The options are:

 <pre>
     --aggregator_path ./Prism \